I-THE FIRST GODS : ARCHITECTS OF THE COSMOS

 -The First Gods:

-However, this balance carried with it a latent tension.
-An explosion of cosmic will—a "divine Big Bang"—upset this balance and gave birth to the First Gods, embodiments of the fundamental principles of existence:
+But this balance was preparing a great tension.
+An explosion of cosmic will – a "divine Big Bang" – disrupted this balance to give birth to the First Gods who were the incarnations of the fundamental principles of existence:

 Nyxhalia, the Essence of Nothingness and Infinity.